ali-raheem/LGremote.nim/README.md

 `nim c --opt:speed --verbosity:0 LGremote.nim`

 ## Commands

+There are roughly two types of commands that these TVs can accept.
+1. Post Commands
+  a.
+HandleKeyInput - basically what you might press on a traditional controller - SUPPORTED
+  b.
+Touch controls - what you would use a special controller for - NOT YET SUPPORTED
+2. Get Commands - request info about the current state - SUPPORTED

+### Key commands

 | Command | Key | Notes |
 | --------|-----|------ |
 | POWER | 1 | Can power the TV off but not on.
 Consider trying Wake on lan (not all TVs support this). |